Maryland Marital Property Lawyer

 Bel Air divorce lawyer seeks to minimize conflict

-When a couple divorces in a community property state, each spouse has equal and immediate ownership interest in all property acquired or owned by a couple during the marriage, which will be split evenly.
-But in equitable distribution states such as Maryland, each spouse can buy or acquire property in his or her name alone, and the other spouse has no ownership interest in the property.
+If you wait until you are divorcing, we can help with that too, but the situation can be more complex.
+When a couple divorces in a community property state, each spouse has an equal and immediate ownership interest in all property acquired or owned by a couple during the marriage, which will be split evenly.
+But inequitable distribution states such as Maryland, each spouse can buy or acquire property in his or her name alone, and the other spouse has no ownership interest in the property.
 In these cases, marital property is divided fairly — and equitably, but not necessarily equally — through equitable distribution, regardless of which spouse has acquired the property.
-Law Offices of Dawn S. Veltman has the necessary knowledge and familiarity with Maryland’s property division laws to ensure that you will obtain the fairest settlement.
+Law Offices of Dawn S. Veltman, LLC has the necessary knowledge and familiarity with Maryland’s property division laws to ensure that you will obtain the fairest settlement.
+When a spouse is also seeking alimony, it is important to have an attorney that can express your need to the court to obtain the most alimony possible.

 Emphasizing experience and meticulous preparation